wangwenx190/QtMediaPlayer/README.md

 ## Known limitations

 Currently this library doesn't support reading from embeded resources or reading from `QIODevice`.
 It can only read from real local files or online streams.
+There's plan to implement this feature for this library, but it's not urgent.

 ## Why not just use QtMultimedia or own FFmpeg implementation?

 Currently this project uses **MDK** and **MPV** as the player backends.
-They are world-famous multimedia frameworks with long time active developing, they are known to have good code quality and especially outstanding performance, however, QtMultimedia is only a simple implementation based on the operating system's default multimedia framework, it has a friendly interface but it's not designed for performance, and I'm also not convinced that the Qt company has deep experience on the multimedia area.
+They are world-famous multimedia frameworks with long time active development, they are known to have good code quality and especially outstanding performance, however, QtMultimedia is only a simple implementation based on the operating system's default multimedia framework, it has a friendly interface but it's not designed for performance, and I'm also not convinced that the Qt company has deep experience on the multimedia area.
 And I also don't think some custom FFmpeg implementation can be better than these impressive frameworks.

 ## Build

-Since this project makes heavy usage of [Qt RHI](https://doc.qt.io/qt-6/qtquick-visualcanvas-adaptations.html), you'll need **at least Qt 5.14** to use this project. **It's recommended to use Qt 5.15 or Qt 6.2 or the latest version of Qt**.
+Since this project makes heavy usage of [Qt RHI](https://doc.qt.io/qt-6/qtquick-visualcanvas-adaptations.html), you'll need **at least Qt 5.14** to use this project.
+But Qt RHI in 5.14 is not quite stable, so **it's highly recommended to use Qt 5.15 or the latest version of Qt 6**.

 ```cmake
 cmake .